 Welcome to REL

-All majors (first and second) and minors (REL and Judaic studies) should meet with the REL Undergraduate Director at least once each semester, to ensure they are properly proceeding through their program of study.
-(Asian Studies minors meet with Prof. Steven Ramey.)
+All majors (first and second) and minors (REL, Judaic Studies, and Asian Studies) should meet with their respective Advisor at least once each semester (usually prior to registration for the coming semester’s classes), to ensure they are properly proceeding through their program of study.
+Our advisors are: Prof. Edith Szanto (REL majors/minors), Prof. Daniel Levine (Judaic Studies minors), and Prof. Steven Ramey (Asian Studies minors).

-You will be asked to fill out a Student Info Form to be returned to the REL main office, Presidents Hall 212, so that we know how to contact you.
-Prof. Newton will provide you with this form at the time of your meeting.
+All students interested in declaring a major or minor in our Department can meet with the respective advisor to get information but must also meet with the Undergraduate Director, Prof. Richard Newton.
+He will be ask you to fill out a Student Info Form to be returned to the REL main office, Presidents Hall 212, so that we know how to contact you.
+Prof. Newton will provide you with this form at the time of your meeting, and then ensure you arrange a meeting with your degree program’s specific advisor.

 How to Declare a Major or Minor